hsparks-codes/flappy-nole/README.md

 pygame_gui

 # Contributors
+The following is a basic outline of the contributions made by each author.
+See the included git log for complete attribution.
 ## Taylor
 ### Vertical Movement
 Taylor designed the system which is used to position the player vertically over time.
 The system inclues the concept of a Gravity constant which is added to the player's vertical momentum each tick.
 The effect being the player's speed of descent increases as time progresses, unless of course the player jumps.